isabelxklee/dev-blog-posts/inverse_data_flow.md

 }
 ```

-From our Home component, we can send the `handleChange()` and `handleResponse()` function down to the CreateAccountForm and AccountSettings components as props.
-This allows us to "reuse" these functions without having to copy and paste the same function in both of the child components.
+In our Home component, we're defining the `handleChange()` and `handleResponse()` functions and then sending them down as props to its child components, CreateAccountForm and AccountSettings.
+The information inputted by the user in these child components is then sent back up to the parent component by invoking those very same functions.
+This allows us to "reuse" these functions without having to copy and paste the same code in both of the child components.

 If we didn't use props, here's what our components might look like: